mixer/developers/src/reference/interactive/protocol/protocol.rst

 createScenes |Server Method|
 ''''''''''''''''''''''''''''

 Creates new scenes.
 The sceneIDs can be any valid UTF-8 sequence of characters.
 You can optionally choose to provide an array of ``controls`` to set on the scene initially rather than requiring further ``addControl`` calls.
-The client MUST provide a fully-qualified, tagged control object in this method; the etags provided will be used as their initial values.
+The client MUST provide a fully-qualified control object in this method.
 Either all scenes and controls will be created or an error will be returned, the server SHALL NOT apply partial updates.

 .. code-block:: js